bluetyson/FASERIP-Slugfest/DnD-battler/README.md

     :return: the value rolled (and alters the dice too if need be)

 # class Encounter(builtins.object)
-In a dimentionless model, move action and the main actions dash, disengage, hide, shove back/aside, tumble and overrun are meaningless. weapon attack —default two-weapon attack —
+In a dimensionless model, move action and the main actions dash, disengage, hide, shove back/aside, tumble and overrun are meaningless. weapon attack —default two-weapon attack —
     Good when the opponent has low AC (<12) if 2nd attack is without proficiency.